Chapter reviewed and updated in February 2021. A description of changes can be found at Updates to the Communicable Disease Control Manual.

 Ensure complete case information is entered into EpiSurv.

-On receiving a notification, medical officers of health should immediately notify the Communicable Diseases Team at the Ministry of Health.
+On receiving a notification, medical officers of health should immediately contact 0800GETMOH - CD option.
 The Ministry will then notify the appropriate staff in the Ministry for Primary Industries so that further investigation of the source can be undertaken.

 - Biggs HM, Behravesh CB, Bradley KK et al. 2016.
 Diagnosis and Management of Tickborne Rickettsial Diseases: Rocky Mountain Spotted Fever and Other Spotted Fever Group Rickettsioses, Ehrlichioses, and Anaplasmosis — United States: A Practical Guide for Health Care and Public Health Professionals [PDF, 5.5 MB].
 MMWR Recomm Rep. 2016; 65 (RR2).